mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/04_tdm_gui_business_entity_window.md

 ## Business Entities List Window

 The **Business Entities** window displays a list of all BEs defined in the TDM.
-Only **Admin users** can create, edit, or delete a BE.
+Only **Admin users** can create, edit or delete a BE.
 Other users can open BEs for view only purposes.

 -   To create a new BE, click the **New Business Entity** icon.
 -   To open a selected BE, click the **Name** value of the BE.